onewelcome/react-lib-components/CONTRIBUTING.md

 ## Code snippets for creating components, tests, stories and documentation

 We'd love for you to contribute to the component library!
-In order to keep structure the same we've created snippets which should speed up your work by a significant margin.
+In order to keep structure the same we've created snippets that should speed up your work by a significant margin.
 [If you've never used VSCode snippets before please see their documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
 We use placeholders, so make sure you read on how to use them!

 ### React Functional Component Typescript snippet